-Below are two different scenarios of my Thanksgivings: one is the Thanksgiving I used to have, the other is the Thanksgiving I intend to have going forward.
+Below are two different Thanksgiving scenarios: one is the Thanksgiving I used to have, the other is the Thanksgiving I intend to have going forward.

 I wake up on Thanksgiving, hungover from going to the bars the night before (what up biggest bar night of the year?!).
 I drag myself to the Turkey Trot we have with our family friends.
 While this is an awesome tradition, I find some other hungover people and walk it with them instead of actually running, then eat a bunch of the pastries everyone brought for the post-Trot party while skipping over the veggie- and protein-filled options.

 Feeling even worse from the pastries, I go home and nap before helping cook Thanksgiving dinner.
 I wake up from my nap and head upstairs, feeling pretty groggy and also a little grumpy.
 I end up getting annoyed with family members for something they say or do because of my bad mood.
 I help my mom and sister make Thanksgiving dinner, but insist on doing things my own way and end up getting underfoot.
 I’m still not satisfied because I’ll I’ve eaten today are pastries, and I can feel my mom’s annoyance at my stubbornness, so I drink some more wine and pick at the food to banish any emerging emotions about it.

 Dinner rolls around, and though I’m not even super hungry because of all the picking I’ve been doing, I load up my plate with everything, even the food I actually don’t like that much, cause it’s Thanksgiving.
 Then of course, I get seconds, this time only putting my favorites on my plate.
 It’s Thanksgiving!